ophir11235813/Lane_lines/ophir_samson_writeup.md

 3. There are two methods to handle nearby cars: A) tighten the trapezoid region of interest's shape (i.e. reduce its width) to reduce the likelihood of this happening.
 However, this is risky as if the trapeiod is *too* tight, then it may miss the lanes altogether.
 B) One can convert the image to HLS (or HSV) space and apply the appropriate filter to isolate the white/yellow lines.
 This is what I do in the challenge below.
 Note that this can be difficult to do if the color of the car is the same as the color of the lane!

-## 2. Challenge: finding lane lines on a curved highway, with shadows and variable-surfaces with (some) unclear markings
+## 2. Challenge: finding lane lines on a curved highway with shadows, variable-surfaces, unclear markings, and nearby cars

-### Reflection
+### Pipeline

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

-Preparation: Camera distortion
+#### Preparation: Camera distortion

 A few prepapatory steps before we begin the main pipeline.
 Firstly, we must correct the camera distortion that occurs as a result of the curved.
 We do this by considering the camera's image of a shape with known geometry (chessboards at different angles), and comparing various points in real space (corners of the chessboard) versus where the camera images them to be.
 This gives us a "camera matrix" and a list of "distortion coefficients" which are specific to the camera that takes in the raw images (i.e. the camera at the front of the car).